Smart Queen Caroline

 by Sarah Staton, commissioned by Tideway

-The ‘cultural meander’ or heritage theme for the West section of the tunnel is ‘Recreation to Industry: Society in Transition.’
-Within this concept, the artist considers the site-specific narrative for Hammersmith Pumping Station, which occupies part of the former riverside estate of Brandenburg House, where Queen Caroline of Brunswick, the controversial wife of George IV, died in 1821.
+The theme for the West section of the tunnel is ‘Recreation to Industry: Society in Transition.’
+Within this concept, the artist considered the site-specific heritage of Hammersmith Pumping Station, which occupies part of the former riverside estate of Brandenburg House, where Queen Caroline of Brunswick, the controversial wife of George IV, died in 1821.

 Queen Caroline became the figurehead and central catalyst in the 18th century Reform Movement, opposing the increasingly unpopular King George.
 The Reform Movement went on to culminate in the Reform Acts creating ‘universal suffrage’, the right for all to vote.

 Many revolutionary pronouncements, including this quote, were made in Caroline's name.
-Queen Caroline of Brunswick was celebrated and adored by the public, despite being the Consort.
+Queen Caroline of Brunswick was celebrated and adored by the public, despite being married to the King.
 Caroline had been physically refused entry to George IV’s Coronation ceremony and suffered mistreatment and inequalities from both her husband and press.